-Robbery is an inherently danger felony carrying substantial consequences.
-The Law Offices of John D. Rogers is committed to conducting a full investigation into the government’s allegation against you.
-If you are under investigation or charged with robbery, there’s no question that contacting a respected and experienced Orange County Robbery Defense Lawyer is imperative.
-The Law Offices of John D. Rogers provides effective and immediate representation to those standing accused of robbery.
-Our attorneys understand the serious nature of the offense and are prepared to explore every avenue to have the charged dropped or reduced.
+Robbery is an inherently dangerous felony carrying substantial consequences.
+Our office is committed to conducting a full investigation into the government’s allegation against you.
+If you are under investigation or charged with robbery, there’s no question that contacting a respected and experienced Orange County robbery lawyer is imperative.

 Overview of the Crime Robbery in California

-- Defendant took and carried away personal property of another;
+- Defendant took and carried away the personal property of another;

 - The taking was accomplished by either force or fear;

 - Defendant intended to deprive the owner of value or enjoyment of the property.

 What are the Legal Defenses to Robbery?